Licensed Clinical Psychologist

 Is all of the testing done online?

 Yes, all evaluations are currently conducted online.
-Fenton Psychological Services provides comprehensive ADHD and Autism assessments through a secure, HIPAA-compliant telehealth platform.
+Fenton Psychological Services provides comprehensive evaluations through a secure, HIPAA-compliant telehealth platform.
 This system supports video conferencing, secure messaging (including appointment reminders and email communication), and the safe exchange of documents between you and your provider.

 Do you test adult clients?